- PhD -

 My post-doctoral aim was to create a analyse pipeline to identify genetic markers (SNP) of complex phenotype, by the application of genomics.
 The studied phenotype was the expression of a gene encoding the aromatase enzyme, essential component of female fertility, in dairy cattle.

 I quantified gene expression of this gene in 100 samples.
 Then I studied gene expression by a DNA micro-array to determine which genes could be related with a modification of the aromatase gene expression profile.
-Then I genotyped the 100 samples on the best candidates genes (from DNA micro-array experiment) to characterize their genome on specific positions (SNP).
+After sequencing bovine genome by Illumina HiSeq on a reference population (N=1000) and alignment, I genotyped the 100 samples on the best candidates genes (from DNA micro-array experiment) to characterize their genome on specific positions (SNP).

 To modelize aromatase gene expression profile in function of genotype content, I was inspiered by publications in human forensic science (determination of hair color by genetic markers).
 Then I calculated a prediction model and identify the best genetic markers related with the complex phetnotype (aromatase gene expression level).

 Before the end of my post-doctoral internship, I set up this metholodology to identify genetic markers using genomics data, allowing a genomics laboratory to identify genetic markers.
 I also wrote protocol for genotyping, as I was the first to perform such experiment in the Research Center.